Home

 About me

 I was born in Madrid in 1988.
 I hold a BA in Philosophy from Complutense University of Madrid, an MA in Global Ethics and Human Values from King’s College London, and a PhD in Philosophy from UNED, Spain.
-I have been a post-doc fellow at the University of Graz and at the Messerli Research Institute in Vienna and am now based at the Department of Logic, History, and Philosophy of Science of UNED.
+I have been a post-doc fellow at the University of Graz and at the Messerli Research Institute in Vienna and am now based in the Department of Logic, History, and Philosophy of Science of UNED.

 Since you clicked your way into this site, you may be interested in some further random facts about me: